killermann/samk.blog/content/2020/social-justice-minus-dogma-is-anti-viral/index.md

 ***

-<p class="dropcap">My talking about SJD <a href="https://www.itspronouncedmetrosexual.com/2017/12/introduction-social-justice-dogma/">started with a long essay</a>, but we moved quickly into <a href="https://hereticpodcast.com">trying to produce a podcast</a> about the subject.
-And not just because podcasts were <em>so hot right now</em>.</p>
+My talking about SJD [started with a long essay](https://www.itspronouncedmetrosexual.com/2017/12/introduction-social-justice-dogma/), but we moved quickly into [trying to produce a podcast](https://hereticpodcast.com) about the subject.
+And not just because podcasts were _so hot right now_.

 Our thinking in creating the podcast was really anchored by two core ideas: